 I grew up in Prescott and recently moved back with my wife (Brittany, also a Prescott native) and two girls, Noe and Daisy.
 I received my degree in Civil Engineering from Arizona State and now work locally here in Prescott.
 In my free time I enjoy playing with my kids, hiking with my wife, coaching youth sports, and playing any outdoor sport that my now 34 year old body will allow me to play, which let’s face it, is now horse shoes.

-I’m currently a freshman at Northpoint Academy.
+I’m currently a student at Northpoint Academy.
 I love art, music, the natural world, and mathematics.
 Being a part of The Launch Pad not only has helped me grow as a better leader, but has shaped me into the person I am now.
 Seeing Prescott from the point of view of a teen is an important aspect of how our town can change as a whole and being part of that mission takes a major roll in the person I become!

 I grew up on the East Coast but have called Prescott home for the past 11 years.
 I believe that investing in the youth of our community is the best way to help ensure the growth of Prescott.
 The Launch Pad has given me the opportunity, as a board member to become part of the community in a personal way and to have an integral role in the development of it’s future.